 The oil and gas industry is embracing new approaches in knowledge management to increase efficiencies and reduce knowledge loss.
-The Open Subsurface Data Universe (OSDU) is an industry driven initiative to encourage data sharing between applications and a new breed of cloud-native software platforms promises to allow users to work in virtual teams, seamlessly sharing information and insights alike.
+The Open Subsurface Data Universe (OSDU) is an industry-driven initiative to encourage data sharing between applications and a new breed of cloud-native software platforms that promise to allow users to work in virtual teams, seamlessly sharing information and insights alike.

 3. Distancing has become the new norm

 At least nine-tenths (91%) of the world’s population, or 7.1 billion people, live in countries with restrictions on people arriving from other countries who are neither citizens nor residents, such as tourists, business travelers, and new immigrants.
 Roughly 3 billion people, or 39%, live in countries with borders completely closed to noncitizens and nonresidents, according to a Pew Research Center analysis of border closure announcements and United Nations population data.

 As businesses reopen, new rules may apply including spacing employees, revolving shifts, reinstalling cubicles, or considering the “six-foot” distancing rule with existing staff.
 Managing and maintaining communication gateways in this time will be paramount to the success of any company.

 A Gartner, Inc. survey of 229 HR leaders on April 2 revealed that nearly 50% of organizations reported 81% or more of their employees are working remotely during the coronavirus pandemic.
 Another 15% of those surveyed said 61-80% of employees are working remotely at this time.
 This same survey stated this trend will continue.